jaymcraft/ProPlayer-26.2-Fabric/README.md

     - **Custom API URL**: The base URL of your provider (e.g., `https://openrouter.ai/api/v1`)
     - **Custom API Key**: Your API key for the provider
 3. Hit save.
 In case you don't see the list of models immediately hit the "Refresh Models" button once or twice.
 4. If you still don't see the list of models, close the config manager, type `/configMan` again and you should see the list of models available.
-5. ollama is still required to be open in the background because of the embedding model being used, but I will separate this entirely in the next mini patch, by adding an embedding api endpoint from the providers, and also upgrading to the `embedddinggemma` model from `nomic-embed-text`

 ### 3. Select a Model

 The system will automatically fetch available models from your provider's `/models` endpoint and display them in the model selection interface.